githwxi/XATSHOME/contrib/githwxi/pground/proj001@250424/misc000/README.md

   ${PY_XATS2PYD}/runtime/xats2py_py1emit.py ${PY_XATS2PYD}/runtime/srcgen2_prelude.py - | python3
 ```

-We can also use xats2js to compile `hello.dats` to generate some JS
+We can also use `xats2js` to compile `hello.dats` to generate some JS
 code.
 We also need a few extra lines of JS code implementing certain
 functions (emitted by the compiler) in the generated JS code in order
-to run it:
+to run it.
+Here is a way to compile and execute the program from the
+current directory:

 ```
 JS_XATS2JSD=./../../../../../xassets/JS/xats2js